 One of the best things you can do to protect yourself from the threat of COVID-19 is to separate the facts from the myths.
-Infectious disease expert Dr. Jonathan Quick, author of The End of Epidemics, joined Everyday Einstein to tell you how.
+Infectious disease expert Dr. Jonathan Quick, author of The End of Epidemics, joined Ask Science to tell you how.

 Today I have with me Dr. Jonathan Quick, who is a Senior Fellow at Management Sciences for Health, a nonprofit that works to build strong locally-led health systems in some of the world's poorest places.
 He has worked as a family physician and the director of essential medicines at the World Health Organization.
 He has published many articles in leading medical journals.